 Major pre-planned strikes and demonstrations

-Alcohol and drugs can lead to you being less alert, less in control and less aware of your environment.
-Drinks served in bars overseas are often stronger than those in the UK.
+Alcohol, drugs and use of nitrous oxide can lead to you being less alert, less in control and less aware of your environment.
+Drinks served in bars overseas are often stronger than those in the UK

 If you intend to hire a moped you will need a valid driving licence with at least category A1 – ‘light motorcycle’.
 Category P, which is valid in the UK for driving mopeds up to 50cc, is not valid in Greece.